apache/click/documentation/xdocs/README.txt

 Project Layout
 ==============

-The project consists of the folowing:
+The project consists of the following:

 build.xml           the documentation build script project.properties  the documentation properties